 4 terrifying haunts spread over 100 acres of Fear.Causey Farm

 Causey Farm has all the usual visitor facilities including parking, toilets and a café.
 Click here for information and to book the Pooka Spooka family-friendly Halloween event.
-And for Farmaphobia, click here.
+And for Farmaphobia, click here to book your tickets and find more information.

 Nore Valley Park, Kilkenny